Unique party ideas to put a “spin” on your Hanukkah celebration

 Hanukkah Party

 Join us for cookie decorating and fun!
-Wear your Hanukkah sweaters for a festive celebration before break.
+Wear your Hanukkah sweaters for a festive celebration before the break.

 Sunday, December 15